cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 docker-compose up -d
 ```

-Please disable the `DateTSClientDecoratorIntegrationTest` and `QueryHandlerTest` when building the agent in Docker.
+*Integration tests (`DateTSClientDecoratorIntegrationT` and `QueryHandlerIntegrationT`) are ignored in the default Maven test settings and when building the agent in Docker.
+They can be run in a CLI with `mvn integration-test`, and must not be included when creating the Docker image.
 The test containers are unable to access the host Docker daemon from within the container.
-The test runs when building locally in Maven.

 #### 2.3 Running the Agent
 ##### 2.3.1 Precursor